Website Banner.png

 Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)

 INTERPOL is the world’s largest international criminal police organization, with 196 member countries.
 Created in 1923, it facilitates cross-border police cooperation, and assists all organizations, authorities and services whose mission is to prevent or combat international crime.
 This is done by providing a high-tech infrastructure of technical and operational support such as targeted training, expert investigative support, specialized databases and secure police communications channels.
-INTERPOL’s General Secretariat has a Sub-Directorate devoted to Illicit Markets which includes the Environmental Security Programme.
+To address environmental crime issues, the INTERPOL General Secretariat has an Environmental Security Sub-Directorate under the Directorate of Organized and Emerging Crimes.

 United Nations Office on Drugs and Crime (UNODC)

-The United Nations Office on Drugs and Crime (UNODC) is the global leader in the fight against illicit drugs and transnational organized crime.
-For the past two decades UNODC has been helping to make the world safer from drugs, organized crime, corruption and terrorism.
+UNODC is the global leader in the fight against illicit drugs and transnational organized crime.
+For nearly three decades UNODC has been helping to make the world safer from drugs, organized crime, corruption and terrorism.
 UNODC is active in all regions of the world through an extensive network of field offices.
-UNODC’s Global Programme for Combating Wildlife and Forest Crime is the focal point for the organizations’ work in addressing environmental crimes and supports Member States in improving national, regional and international criminal justice and preventive responses to better tackle these crimes.
+UNODC’s Global Programme on Crimes that Affect the Environment is the focal point for the organizations’ work in addressing wildlife crime and other crimes that affect the environment and supports Member States in improving national, regional and international criminal justice and preventive responses.

 World Bank Group (WBG)